Clyde & Co: Expansion

-The firm became the first international law office to open in Libya after the overthrow of the Gaddafi regime, with the opening of an office in Tripoli in August 2012.
+In 1981 Clyde & Co opened its first overseas office in Hong Kong.
+In recent years, the firm has opened new offices in Sydney, Beijing, and Madrid.
+Clyde now has over 60 offices in six continents.

+In 2011, the firm announced mergers with Canadian firm Nicholl Paskell-Mede and UK firm Barlow Lyde & Gilbert.
+The merger with Barlow Lyde & Gilbert was reported as the largest merger between two UK law firms with an expected turnover of over £300 million.
 In September 2015, the firm merged with leading Scottish firm Simpson & Marwick.

-In recent years, the firm has opened new offices in Sydney, Perth, Melbourne, Beijing, Madrid, Atlanta,Johannesburg, Brisbane, Miami, Düsseldorf, Chicago, Washington, D.C., Mexico City, Los Angeles, Orange County, Hamburg, Munich, Denver, Las Vegas, and Phoenix, among others.

-In 2022, the firm announced that it would merge with BLM (law firm).
+In 2022, the firm announced that it would merge with BLM, another law firm.
 The combined firm now goes by the Clyde & Co name, has 2,600 lawyers in 60 offices, and has an annual revenue of more than £700 million.

-In 2023, the firm will be opening new offices in Milan and Boston.

 Controversy

 In 2010, while working in Tanzania, former partner Krista Bates blew the whistle on an African lawyer working in association with Clyde & Co. who was involved in bribery and money laundering.
 After being suspended and expelled from the partnership in 2011, she sued, claiming whistle-blower status.
-Clyde & Co. argued that Bates couldn’t claim whistle-blower status because she was a partner in the business, not an employed worker.
-In May 2014, the Supreme Court of the United Kingdom ruled in favor of Bates, stating that LLP members are “workers” for the purpose of whistleblowing protection, granting them the same benefits as workers.
+Clyde & Co. argued that Bates could not claim whistle-blower status because she was a partner in the business, not an employed worker.
+In May 2014, the Supreme Court of the United Kingdom ruled in favor of Bates, stating that LLP members are "workers" for the purpose of whistleblowing protection, granting them the same benefits as workers.
 After the ruling, in June 2014, Bates joined the African airline Fastjet as its general counsel.

 In September 2020, in connection with the investigations into $4.5 billion missing from 1MDB, a $330 million account held by Clyde & Co was named in a civil forfeiture case filed by US Department of Justice prosecutors, who alleged the account was connected to a failed joint project with Venezuela's PDVSA which was established by 1MDB and a company established by Tarek Obaid, PetroSaudi.

 Clyde & Co provided legal representation to an offshore company set up by Gennady Timchenko, a Russian oligarch and close Vladimir Putin confidante.